-The programme commenced with the lighting of the Ceremonial lamp by the Hon’ble Chief Guest, Dr. Raman Singh, Chief Minister of Chhattisgarh, escorted by the other dignitaries and the Principal.
-Entailing the bouquet presentation and pinning of badges, the Hon’ble Chief Minister launched the School’s Website.
-Prior to the commencement of the function the Hon’ble Chief Minister also inaugurated DPS Durg’snew Computer labs.
-Next, the Principal formally welcomed the eminent guest and introduced the Hon’ble Chief Guest to the gathering and read the School’s Annual report of the past session.
-This was followed by the Prize Distribution ceremony where the Hon’ble Chief Minister, Dr. (Shri) Raman Singh Gave away prizes to the academically meritorious pupils of the school.
+The programme commenced with the lighting of the Ceremonial lamp by the Hon’ble Chief Guest ShriGaurishankarAgrawal, Hon’ble speaker of Chhattisgarh Vidhan Sabha, escorted by the other dignitaries and the Principal.
+This entailed the bouquet presentation and pinning of badges.
+Next, the Principal, Mr. Jaya Prakash formally welcomed the eminent guests and introduced the Hon’ble Chief Guest to the gathering and read the School’s Annual report of the past session.
+This was followed by the Prize Distribution Ceremony, where the Hon’ble Chief Guest gave away prizes to the academically meritorious pupils of the school.